 Any of these can cause a child to struggle to make sense of the information taken in through his or her eyes and visual system.
 This makes it difficult for even the brightest children to achieve to their potential at school, which, in turn, can result in lowered self confidence and secondary behavioral issues.

-Schedule an appointment with Dr. Stein to receive a comprehensive eye exam.
-If, after the eye evaluation, it is determined that your child’s visual skills can be improved, Dr. Stein will create an individualized vision therapy program to develop and enhance these skills.
+Schedule an appointment with our eye doctors to receive a comprehensive eye exam.
+If, after the eye evaluation, it is determined that your child’s visual skills can be improved, our eye doctors will create an individualized vision therapy program to develop and enhance these skills.

 What is Vision Therapy?